udacity/create-your-own-adventure/english/adipose/adipose.md

-You remember you took your diet pills before going to sleep.
+You just remember you took your diet pills before going to sleep.
 The marshmallows are in fact your Adipose!
 You die from fat drain.